Skip to content

 🎯

 Bottom line: Compassion = seeing others' suffering + feeling with them + acting to help.
-Empathy = understanding others' perspectives/emotions.
-GOAL: Kids with Christ's heart—who NOTICE hurting people, CARE deeply, and DO something.
-Keys: (1) MODEL compassion daily (kids imitate what they SEE), (2) Teach perspective-taking ("How would YOU feel?"), (3) Study Jesus' compassion (Matthew 9:36, Luke 19:41), (4) Practice ACTS of mercy (serve poor, comfort hurting), (5) Celebrate compassion (praise kindness more than achievement), (6) Process emotions (feelings aren't weakness—Jesus wept).
+Empathy = understanding others' perspectives and emotions.
+GOAL: Kids with Christ's heart who NOTICE hurting people, CARE deeply, and DO something.
+Keys: (1) MODEL compassion daily (kids imitate what they SEE), (2) Teach perspective-taking ("How would YOU feel?"), (3) Study Jesus' compassion (Matthew 9:36, Luke 19:41), (4) Practice ACTS of mercy (serve the poor, comfort the hurting), (5) Celebrate compassion (praise kindness more than achievement), (6) Process emotions (feelings aren't weakness, Jesus wept).

 📖Biblical Foundation: God's Compassion

 • Colossians 3:12 - Clothed with compassion: "As God's chosen people... clothe yourselves with compassion, kindness, humility, gentleness."
 Compassion = ESSENTIAL Christian character.
-Not optional—we're COMMANDED to wear it like clothing (visible, deliberate choice).
+Not optional, we're COMMANDED to wear it like clothing (a visible, deliberate choice).

 • Matthew 9:36 - Jesus' compassion: "When he saw the crowds, he had compassion on them, because they were harassed and helpless, like sheep without a shepherd."
 Jesus SAW people's pain, FELT deeply for them, ACTED (healed, taught, fed).
-Model for us: Notice → Feel → Do.
+The model for us: Notice, then Feel, then Do.

-• Luke 10:25-37 - Good Samaritan: Parable defining compassion.
-Priest/Levite = religious but passed by.
-Samaritan = enemy who STOPPED, bandaged wounds, paid for care.
-True compassion = inconvenient, costly, crosses boundaries.
-Not just feeling bad—HELPING.
+• Luke 10:25-37 - Good Samaritan: The parable defining compassion.
+Priest and Levite = religious but passed by.
+Samaritan = an enemy who STOPPED, bandaged wounds, paid for care.
+True compassion = inconvenient, costly, crossing boundaries.
+Not just feeling bad, but HELPING.

 • 1 Peter 3:8 - Sympathetic and compassionate: "Finally, all of you, be like-minded, be sympathetic, love one another, be compassionate and humble."
-Compassion = community value.
-Not individualistic—we SUFFER with others, REJOICE with others (Romans 12:15).
+Compassion = a community value.
+Not individualistic, we SUFFER with others and REJOICE with others (Romans 12:15).
 Their pain = our pain.

 • James 2:15-16 - Faith with action: "Suppose a brother or sister is without clothes and daily food.
 If one of you says...
 'Go in peace; keep warm'... but does nothing, what good is it?"
 Compassion without ACTION = useless.
 True mercy = MEETING NEEDS, not just kind words.